 Is your workplace safe?

 Your employer should take the hearing conditions at the workplace seriously.
 The Occupational Safety and Hazard Administration (OSHA) determined levels of safe noise and hearing conservation programs.
 Along with risking employee injury, safety violations can be expensive for employers.
-According to the standards, a hearing conservation program is required “whenever employee noise exposures equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale (slow response) or, equivalently, a dose of fifty percent.
+According to the standards, a hearing conservation program is required “whenever employee noise exposures equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale or, equivalently, a dose of fifty percent.
 For purposes of the hearing conservation program, there are calculations involved based on data obtained by monitoring and measuring employee exposures

 Nevertheless, reporting can be uncomfortable.
 An employer may hang legally required OSHA signage in the office and have a “Days Since Last Injury” counter up, but still subtly discourage reporting.
 Just understand, employers are legally prohibited from preventing workers from reporting injuries and are eligible for citations for retaliatory actions, per OSHA.